semioverse/play/README.md

 **Constructor 🏗️:** It accepts three parameters `identity`, `interpreter`, and `...args`. *(These parameters simply aid development and are not recommended when compared to the advantages of reference-weaving)*

-`positions` is a Set object for storing references to the positions of this Oxel in other Oxels. `expressions` stores expressions about this Oxel. `ruleEngine` is a mechanism to verify each action made on the Oxel object.
+`positions` is a Set object for storing references to the positions of this Oxel in other Oxels.  `interpreter` is a mechanism to verify each action made on the Oxel object.

 ```javascript
 const player = new Oxel("scenes")